junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 After god knows how long, Dean finally decides to put down his drink and glance at his watch, "Guess Sam is right, as much as I'd like to stay, I'm probably too old for the overnight carnival and celebration now.
 Need to pass out for a couple hours."
 He stands up staggeringly, feeling his eyes can barely stay open now, he'll own that to more tiredness than drunkenness.

 "I understand."
-Cass stands up too, follows him out of the kitchen and helps Dean get back to his room before his dizzy footsteps take a wrong turn.
+Cass stands up too, follows him out of the kitchen and helps Dean get back to his room before his crooked footsteps take any wrong turn.

 "Get some rest, Dean."
-Cass says, his hands still holding some of Dean's weight before making sure he's secure on his own bed.
+Cass says, his hands holding some of Dean's weight until making sure he's secure on his own bed.
 Then he gestures the other end of the corridor, "I'll just take the guest room."

 "Good night, Cass."
 Dean mumbles, though Castiel suspects he might already fell in sleep before finishing the sentence.

-Cass turns off the light and stays by the door just a second too long.
+Cass turns off the light, lingering by the door in the dark for two seconds too long.
 "Good night, Dean."

 <br>

 Something is wrong.

-Something is always wrong, like they say, with them as Winchesters.
+Something is always wrong, as they often say, with them being Winchesters.
 But this feels... not really *wrong* wrong, but *off*.

 "I don't know how to tell you, Sammy, it's like my hair is in the wrong direction, or... or spider sense gets triggered or something."
 Dean is a little irritated, hands flying everywhere trying vainly to compensate for the lack of accurate words.
 "My gut says so, okay?
 And I know better than ignoring a hunter's intuition.
 Something is definitely off but I don't know what."

 Sam presses his palms on the forehead.
 They shouldn't have this conversation before they even have their first cup of coffee of the day.
-This shouldn't be how the second day after saving the universe starts like.
+And this definitely shouldn't be how the second day after saving the universe starts.
 But here they are.

 "Your gut telling you anything else?
 A bit more details?"
 Sam presses the power button on the coffee machine, and turns back to face his brother.
 "Heaven?
 Hell?
 Up?
 Down?
 From anywhere?
 Anyone we can call?"